juergenweb/FieldtypeObjectDimensions/README.md

 #### Output default value including the label

-If you want to output the label of each dimension in front of the value too, you have to use the following properties:
+If you want to output the label of each dimension in front of the value too, you have to use the following property calls:

 ```
 echo $page->fieldname->lenghtLabel; // outputs fe Length: 2 cm